lino-framework/book/docs/dev/setup.rst

 ====================================

-This document describes a trick which does not depend on Lino and which we recommend to use for any Python project.
+This document describes our trick for keeping the metadata about a Python package in a single place.
+It does not depend on Lino and we recommend for any Python project which contains a package.

 The :xfile:`setup.py` file
 ==========================